-The most dangerous festival in the world"Hebo Matsuri”Is held in Kushihara in the city of Ena, Gifu Prefecture, Japan, every year, on November 3.
+The most dangerous festival in the world"Hebo Matsuri” is held in Kushihara of Ena City, Gifu Prefecture, Japan every year on November 3.
 In it we find the peculiar dish of wasps and larvae called hachinoko.

-Japanese people living in central areas of the country have been eating insects throughout history and this Festival”Hebo Matsuri”Is one of the few remaining insects.
-Everything happens in a place surrounded by hills and mountains on the border with Aichi Prefecture, close to the city of Nagoya.
+Japanese people living in central areas of the country have been eating insects throughout history and this Festival”Hebo Matsuri” is one of the few remaining in which insects are eaten.
+It all takes place in a place surrounded by hills and mountains on the border with Aichi Prefecture, near the city of Nagoya.

 It has been common for Japanese people living near mountainous areas to eat nuts and insects as a good source of protein for hundreds of years and for people to create festivals to honor the insects that sacrificed their lives for them.

 Edible wasp nests sell for around 3,000 yen per kg or more.
 Some wasps are only edible from the 5th year of age, as larvae of 4 years and under are small, the cultivation process is difficult.

 In addition to the food, there is also a healthy wasp growing competition.
 In a contest, a judge weighs the competitors' wasp nests, with the heaviest taking home the top prize.

 on TV the Hebo Matsuri is billed as Japan's Most Dangerous Festival, The chances of getting stung are quite high, but in reality it's not as dangerous as the mandarin wasps, unless you are allergic to bees.